DanielDosSantosLima/DanielDosSantosLima/README.md

 - 🖥️ Student: Bachelor of Information Systems - USP

-- 🎓 Degree in Arts(Language and Literature) (Portuguese-English) - USP
+- 🎓 Degree in Language and Literature (Portuguese-English) - USP

-- 🎓 Bachelor in Arts(Language and Literature) (Portuguese-English) - USP
+- 🎓 Bachelor in Language and Literature (Portuguese-English) - USP

 ### Location: